Iñaki Ereño

 Iñaki Ereño (Melilla, 16 February 1964) is the CEO of Bupa, the international healthcare company headquartered in the United Kingdom.
 He was previously CEO of Sanitas, the Spanish health insurance company, and CEO of Bupa's Europe and Latin America business.
-He was responsible for the digital transformation of Sanitas and the international expansion of Bupa’s businesses in Europe and Latin America.
+He was responsible for the digital transformation of Sanitas and the international expansion of Bupa's businesses in Europe and Latin America.
 Throughout his career he has been one of the pioneering entrepreneurs on the Internet.

 Career

-A graduate in Law from ICADE (Universidad Pontificia Comillas), he completed his training with a Master's in Business Administration (MBA) from IESE and an Advanced Management Programme from the Wharton School (University of Pennsylvania).
+A graduate in law from ICADE (Universidad Pontificia Comillas), he completed his training with a Master's in Business Administration (MBA) from IESE and an Advanced Management Programme from the Wharton School (University of Pennsylvania).

-He worked in the French multinational Continente (part of the Carrefour Group) before its merger with Pryca as Marketing Director.
+He worked in the French multinational Continente (part of the Carrefour Group) before its merger with Pryca as marketing director.
 In 1999 he founded the online start-up Netels.com.
-In 2003, he was the Marketing Services Director of Páginas Amarillas when it was a subsidiary of Telefónica de España (part of the Telefonica Group).
+In 2003, he was the Marketing Services Director of Páginas Amarillas when it was a subsidiary of Telefónica de España (part of the Telefónica Group).